alan345/TER/README.md

 - Example of pulling data from an external REST API ([random-data-api.com](https://random-data-api.com/))
 - Store the user's details in the React context
 - Health Check for the server (http://localhost:2022/health)
+- Select the number of rows to display in the table

 ## Installation